What is CHAOS?

 What is the outcome for a fetus with CHAOS?

 The outcome for a fetus with CHAOS depends greatly upon the type of malformation causing the obstruction.
 If the obstruction is minor, such as a thin tissue membrane covering the larynx, it may be correctable through minimal surgery before or after birth with no lasting complications.
 A complete blockage of the larynx, or a missing section of trachea is more serious.
-Babies born with this problem will not be able to breath when they are born; as a result, require placement of a tracheostomy after birth.
+Babies born with this problem will not be able to breathe when they are born; as a result, require placement of a tracheostomy (breathing tube through the neck) after birth.
 Also multiple operations to correct the airway will be required after birth.
 There may also be problems with normal voice functioning, the ability to talk, or the ability to eat/drink by mouth.
 In more extreme cases of CHAOS where the lung swelling endangers the heart function, surgery before birth may be a treatment option.

 The condition can also be complicated by the presence of other birth defects; thus, it is important to test for other abnormalities.
 These are done by testing the chromosomes of the fetus through amniocentesis and microarray, and also performing a cardiac echo to look more closely at the fetal heart structure and function.

-How serious is fetuses condition?
+How serious is fetus's condition?

 CHAOS is often a very serious and life-threatening condition.
 The severity depends partly on whether the blockage is complete.
 When the blockage is complete, the lungs can become hugely overdistended and can lead to hydrops fetalis (congestive heart failure); In order to determine the severity of the problem a number of tests are recommended.